a11599/pmi/README.md

 Inputs:

-- ECX: Maximum number of characters in the appended string.
+- `ECX`: Maximum number of characters in the appended string.
 Set it to the size of the destination string buffer - 1 to prevent overflow if the concatenated string would be longer than the memory block.
-- ESI: Linear address of the ASCIIZ string to append.
+- `ESI`: Linear address of the ASCIIZ string to append.
-- EDI: Linear address of the ASCIIZ string to which the string shall be appended to.
+- `EDI`: Linear address of the ASCIIZ string to which the string shall be appended to.

 Outputs: